 One of the risk factors that can be altered by preventing oneself from indulging in unhealthy habits, is smoking.
 Smokers are at a much higher risk of developing stroke as nicotine increases blood pressure and it is directly linked with higher stroke risk.
 In serious cases, the main artery in the neck might have a build-up and lead to blood thickening and clot, which increases the chances of stroke due to the hindrance of blood flow and oxygen availability.

-Metabolic disorders like diabetes is one of the main risk factors as diabetes might cause nerve damage and slow healing wounds.
+Metabolic disorders like diabetes are one of the main risk factors as diabetes might cause nerve damage and slow healing wounds.
 Diabetic people are also more prone to be overweight and have a risk of blood vessel damage and atherosclerosis, which are sufficient risks to increase stroke incidence rate.

 Atherosclerosis is the condition of cholesterol build-up in the arteries.
 If not timely treated, this can lead to plaque formation that inhibits blood flow to the brain and thus, hinting at stroke occurrence.
 One should remember that a healthy diet and regular exercise can help in preventing atherosclerosis.